nldroid/CustomP1UartComponent/README.md

 # CustomP1UartComponent

 This is my first custom component for EspHome.
-It can be used to read DSMR data from the P1 port of dutch smart meters
+It can be used to read DSMR data from the P1 port of dutch smart meters with an ESP module and pubish the result in [Home Assistant](https://www.home-assistant.io/).

 The work is based on these projects:
 - https://esphome.io/custom/uart.html (The project where the custom component is for)